hrp/radio-alert/README.markdown

 ## Status

 Very beta but works.
 I wrote this code back when I knew even less than I know now.
-If I were to mess with this again, I would do many things differently... *c'est la vie*.
+For some reason, using the existing Twilio gems wasn't working as quickly as I had hoped.
+That said, I learned something using **curl**.

 ## Warning